bburns/LanguageModels/doc/report/Report.md

 For example, for the sequence "The dog", a solution might be (barked 10%, slept 9%, ran 8%).

-We'll use some different Recurrent Neural Network (RNN) architectures to find the most likely next words - a standard RNN, a Long Short-Term Memory (LSTM) RNN, and a GRU (Gated R__ Unit) RNN - and compare these against some baseline n-gram models.
+We'll use some different neural network architectures to find the most likely next words - a Feedforward Neural Network (FNN), a standard Recurrent Neural Network (RNN), a Long Short-Term Memory (LSTM) RNN, and a GRU (Gated Recurrent Unit) RNN - and compare these against some baseline n-gram models.
 Based on the results in the literature, the GRU RNN is expected to offer the best performance for a given amount of computation [cite!].

--->>>diagrams of rnn, lstm, gru - grab from good site?
+-->>>diagrams of fnn, rnn, lstm, gru - grab from good site

 ### Metrics